Generating Functions in $\mathbb{R}^{2n}$ and the Hatcher-Waldhausen map: Introduction

-It is well-known that Gromov's $h$-principle for Lagrangian immersions tells us that Lagrangian immersion classes of a given homotopy sphere into $T^*S^n$ is canonically identified with $\pi_n(U)$.
-This is a lift of the Gauss map under the canonical map $U\to U/O$ and the above theorem thus implies the following corollary. \begin{corollary} For $n=4k+1$ the Lagrangian embedding $L^+ \subset T^*S^n$ represents the trivial immersion class ($0\in \pi_n(U)$). \end{corollary} Note that this is not the same as saying that $L^+$ is isotopic through immersion to the zero-section.
+It is well-known that Gromov's $h$-principle for Lagrangian immersions tells us that the set of Lagrangian immersion classes of a given homotopy sphere into $T^*S^n$ is canonically identified with $\pi_n(U)$.
+This is a lift of the Gauss map under the canonical map $U\to U/O$, and since $\pi_{4k+1}(U) \to \pi_{4k+1}(U/O)$ is injective, the above theorem implies the following corollary. \begin{corollary} For $n=4k+1$ the Lagrangian embedding $L^+ \subset T^*S^n$ represents the trivial immersion class $0\in \pi_n(U)$. \end{corollary} Note that this is not the same as saying that $L^+$ is isotopic through immersions to the zero section.
 Indeed, there is still the obstruction given by the possible exotic smooth structure on $L^+$.

-It also follows from B\"okstedts result that $\M_\infty$ has finite homotopy groups, but more refined information about the homotopy groups of $\M_\infty$ (through that of $\H_\infty$ and the Hatcher-Waldhausen map) can be found in \cite{MR1988283} and \cite{MR1923990} by Rognes, which is improved upon in the pre-print \cite{2014arXiv1408.0133B}.
-In particular, combined with the recently announced (but so far no pre-print) result that $K_8(\Z)=0$ would give (with a little bit of extra work that we leave out since the pre-prints are not finished) that the first 10 homotopy groups of $\M_\infty$ are as listed below.
+It follows from Theorem~\ref{thm:3} and B\"okstedt's result that $\M_\infty$ has finite homotopy groups, but more refined information about the homotopy groups of $\M_\infty$ in low degrees can be inferred from \cite{MR1988283}, \cite{MR1923990}, \cite{MR3921317} and the recent preprint \cite{K8is0}.
+We carry out the details of this in Appendix~\ref{sec:homot-groups-m_infty} where we argue that the homotopy groups

-For now, we leave this as a conjecture, but note that this would imply that the generating families constructed in this paper would extend over infinity in $L^+$ in the cases where $n \in \{1,2,3,5,6,7\}$ and maybe $n=10$.
+are as listed in Table~\ref{tab:ind}.
+This table implies that the generating functions constructed in this paper can be extended over the point at infinity to generate $L^+ \subset T^*S^n$ in the cases $n \in \{1,2,3,5,6,7\}$ (and possibly $n=10$).